gschu1/form-to-essay/README.md

 ## License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**License Note:** The public demo code is permissive (MIT).
+The product value in the hosted service comes from proprietary reliability layers, optimization algorithms, and production infrastructure that live in a separate private repository.

 ## Contributing

-This is a demo project.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+This is a reference/demo repo - contributions should align with keeping it a clean, educational artifact.

 For production use, consider:
 - Enhanced PII detection
 - More sophisticated prompt injection detection
 - RAG integration for facts mode